Theoretical and Mathematical Physics

 Besides the members of the program, visiting specialists will be presenting advanced courses.
 This allows students to learn about topics closely related to up-to-date research from the experts in the respective fields.
 Furthermore, it gives the opportunity to establish personal contacts with research groups with which the "Theoreticum" and Master thesis projects can be performed.
 The large number of participating groups and institutes provides the students with a wide range of possible areas of specialization and potential places to later pursue a Ph.D.

 Please be aware that all information on this site is provisional and might change at any time.
-All procedures will have to be approved by the appropriate committees of the universities involved and the Bavarian ministry for sciences, research and the arts.
+All procedures will have to be approved by the appropriate committees of the universities involved and the Bavarian State Ministry of Science and the Arts.